meditatecoder/meditatecoder/README.md

 ## About Me

- I am Jainil Rajwaniya, a **Back End Developer** (specialized in **PHP and NodeJs Applications**).
+ I am Jainil Rajwaniya, a **Back End Developer** (specialized in **PHP, Laravel Applications**).
 I have done my masters in **Computer Science** and eager learn new technologies.
 While working with me you can find me as as a pro-active, focused and dedicated developer.

 ### Languages